-- 1. Initiate activation of CALIPSO program by Week 2 of Seminar in Clinical Procedures meeting. - 2.
-Friday of each week, input any clinical hours obtained that week. - 3.
-You are responsible to be sure your supervisor signs off on the hours, no later than 2 weeks post service date. - 4.
-By Oct 15, complete a midterm self-evaluation on CALIPSO; - 5.
-Advisor meetings week of October 20, with performance feedback from clinical supervisors' reviews and personal goals set.
+1. Initiate activation of CALIPSO program by Week 2 of Seminar in Clinical Procedures meeting.

+2. Friday of each week, input any clinical hours obtained that week.

+3. You are responsible to be sure your supervisor signs off on the hours, no later than 2 weeks post service date.

+4. By week 8, you will complete a midterm self-evaluation on CALIPSO;

+5. Advisor meetings will include performance feedback from clinical supervisors'

+reviews and personal goals set.
 Any academic concerns should also be addressed.
-Registration for Spring by Nov 26. - 6.
-All clinical activities must be completed by Dec 10, with final self-evaluation on CALIPSO.
-Any special contract arrangements with externships that extend beyond Dec 10, must be approved by the Clinic Director. - 7.
-By December 9, complete a final self-evaluation on CALIPSO. - 8.
-Advisor meetings the week of December 9 to review self-evaluation, status of midterm goals and finalizing Clinical Grade, Clinical Hours and Clinical Documentation. - 9.
-Program Director or Faculty Advisor will update academic KASA on CALIPSO upon review of final grades; and Clinic Director will update clinical KASA on CALIPSO upon review of supervisor feedback and grades.
+6. All clinical activities must be completed by the last week of the semester, including the final self-evaluation on upon review of final grades; and Clinic Director will update clinical KASA on CALIPSO upon review of supervisor feedback and grades.

+CALIPSO.
+Any special contract arrangements with externships that extend beyond the end of the semester, must be approved by the Clinic Director.

+7. Program Director or Faculty Advisor will update academic KASA on CALIPSO